-In accordance with the pro forma interconnection procedures, a Material Modification "shall mean those modifications that have a material impact on the cost or timing of any Interconnection Request with a later queue priority date."20 Because the NYISO does not employ the "hard" serial interconnection queue approach used in other regions, as described in response to question 1.12, the pro forma definition of Material Modification is not well suited for identifying what constitutes a material modification to an Interconnection Request in New York.
+In accordance with the pro forma interconnection procedures, a Material Modification "shall mean those modifications that have a material impact on the cost or timing of any Interconnection Request with a later queue priority date."
+Because the NYISO does not employ the "hard" serial interconnection queue approach used in other regions, as described in response to question 1.12, the pro forma definition of Material Modification is not well suited for identifying what constitutes a material modification to an Interconnection Request in New York.
 The definition does not provide much guidance in New York where the concept of priority associated with higher Queue Positions has little if any meaning.
-It is, therefore, possible for a contemplated modification," while also being so extreme that the modified project should be subject to a new Interconnection Request to fully evaluate whether it can reliably interconnect to the transmission system.
+It is, therefore, possible for a contemplated modification to be deemed non-material under the pro forma definition of "Material Modification," while also being so extreme that the modified project should be subject to a new Interconnection Request to fully evaluate whether it can reliably interconnect to the transmission system.